Neighborhoods of Alexandria, Virginia: Areas within Eisenhower Valley

-The Eisenhower Valley, along with the neighboring Carlyle development, in modern times has become a commercial corridor.
-It is divided by the city into two areas; Eisenhower East is the more commercial area, including Carlyle, while the more industrial western end is known as Eisenhower West.
-The Carlyle neighborhood is home to the United States Patent and Trademark Office, the National Inventors Hall of Fame, and the Albert V. Bryan U.S. Courthouse, and a new home for the National Science Foundation is currently under construction.
-Also under construction is a tower which will become, when completed, the tallest inside the Capital Beltway.
-A large sports and entertainment complex was proposed for Hensley Park in 2013, but this was rejected by city planners.
+Eisenhower West

+This area's western boundary is just west of Van Dorn Street.
+The Animal Welfare League of Alexandria is quartered here.
+The area is served by the Van Dorn Street station of the Washington Metro.

+Cancelled plans

 The Transportation Security Administration announced plans to move its headquarters to the Victory Center (the former U.S. Army Materiel Command headquarters, built in 1973 and vacated in 2003), located in the west end of the Valley, in 2015, a move that was met with acclaim from city leaders, as it was planned that the building would become the centerpiece of an economic transformation of the neighborhood.
 The move was put on hold by a federal judge, however, who accused the General Services Administration of ignoring its own rules in contracting the lease; the action has caused great unhappiness among local government circles.
 In 2017, the TSA lease was awarded to the developer of a new building in Springfield, Virginia, officially ending the proposal for the TSA HQ to move to the Eisenhower Valley.

+A large sports and entertainment complex was proposed for Hensley Park in 2013, but this was rejected by city planners.

+Seminary Hill/Strawberry Hill

-Eisenhower Valley extends to the West End of the city.
-Cameron Run Regional Park is found within it, and adjacent to the park is a small lake, Lake Cook, named for former Director of Transportation and Environmental Services for Alexandria, Dayton L. Cook.
-The neighborhood's other boundary is marked by Alexandria National Cemetery.
-The Animal Welfare League of Alexandria is also quartered in the Valley.
-The main road in the area is Eisenhower Avenue, named for president Dwight D. Eisenhower.
-It is marked at one end by a statue of the former president, in army uniform, which stands in the center of a traffic circle.
-The statue was erected to mark the official starting point of the national expressway system championed by Eisenhower as president.
+The part of the Valley within the Seminary Hill/Strawberry Hill planning area is the location of Cameron Run Regional Park, and adjacent to the park is a small lake, Lake Cook, named for former Director of Transportation and Environmental Services for Alexandria, Dayton L. Cook.

+Eisenhower East and Carlyle

+Eisenhower East and Carlyle together form an important commercial area.
+Carlyle is a commercial area contiguous with Eisenhower East, it is included in the same (Eisenhower East) plan.

-The neighborhood is served by the Eisenhower Avenue and Van Dorn Street stations of the Washington Metro.
+The Alexandria African American Heritage Park and Wilkes Street Cemetery Complex are located in this area, which is served by the Eisenhower Avenue station of the Washington Metro.